fdegier/dokter/README.md

     - dokter -d Dockerfile
 ```

+### GitLab Static Application Security Testing (SAST)

+To output the result of `dokter` to the GitLab security overview, simply run with the `--sast` flag.
+In a future release
+, support for remediation's will be added.

 ### GitLab Code Quality

 To use the output in GitLab code quality you can use below as an example: